Frequently Asked Questions

 Pursuant to WAC 173-430-040(2), "For allowed agricultural burning, ecology or local air authorities with jurisdiction will make daily or specific fire burn calls (during times of anticipated burning) and use metering when necessary to minimize the potential for adverse air quality impacts.
 Metering is a technique of limiting emission from burning at specific times and places by taking into account potential emission rates, forecasted weather (dispersion), and current and projected air quality.
 The burn decision process will consider: The potential number of burns and their expected size(s) and duration(s); recent and current ambient concentrations of pollutants; other potential emissions sources; and evaluations and judgments about how foreseeable meteorological conditions will affect concentrations of pollutants in the air sheds.

-The Agency uses current air quality (including the concentrations of pollutants), other potential sources of contaminants, the anticipated number of burns (including and material quantities), and meteorological forecasts as a basis to estimate the capacity of the air shed to accommodate additional burning and how much can be burned without substantially affecting air quality.
+The Agency uses current air quality (including the concentrations of pollutants), other potential sources of contaminants, the anticipated number of burns (including locations and material quantities), and meteorological forecasts as a basis to estimate the capacity of the air shed to accommodate additional burning and how much can be burned without substantially affecting air quality.

 Pursuant to WAC 173-430-040(2), "The burn decision process will consider: The potential number of burns and their expected size(s) and duration(s); recent and current ambient concentrations of pollutants; other potential emissions sources; and evaluations and judgments about how foreseeable meteorological conditions will affect concentrations of pollutants in the air sheds."

-Yes, provided it is in an area where an emergency has been declared by the city or county, the debris was deposited within the prior two years, and a permit is obtained from the Agency.
+Maybe.
+The debris must be located in an area where an emergency has been declared by the city or county, the debris was deposited within the prior two years, and a permit is obtained from the Agency.

 Pursuant to WAC 173-425-030(24), "Storm or flood debris burning" means fires consisting of natural vegetation deposited on lands by storms or floods that have occurred in the previous two years and resulted in an emergency being declared or proclaimed in the area by the city, county, or state government and burned on such lands by the property owner or his or her designee."